sws2apps/organized-app/LOCAL_ENVIRONMENT_SETUP.md

 _Finally, our last dependency for this initial setup is Java.
 We specifically need the OpenJDK version, as it’s required by the Firebase Emulators._

 1. Go to the [OpenJDK download page](https://www.oracle.com/java/technologies/downloads/) and select the version you prefer.
 As of now, versions 21 and 17 are available.
-We'll choose version 21 in this tutorial, but version 17 will work equally well, as Firebase Emulators need at least version 11.
+We'll choose version 21 in this guide, but version 17 will work equally well, as Firebase Emulators need at least version 11.
 2. Now, proceed to download OpenJDK, version 21.
 3. Let's go ahead with the installation using the default options.

-_Excellent, the installation is complete._

 ### Double-check all dependencies